spider-rs/spider-clients/README.md

 Integrate Spider effortlessly into your Rust projects.
 Visit our [Rust client library directory](./rust/) to explore how you can utilize Spider in your applications.
 Enhance your web scraping capabilities, improve data collection strategies, and unlock new possibilities with our cutting-edge technology.

+## CLI

+Integrate Spider into the CLI with ease.
+Visit our [CLI client library directory](./cli/) to explore how you can utilize Spider in your applications.

 ---

 ### Features